PhotonicsTUL/PLaSK/doc/xpl/solvers.rst

 .. xml:tag:: <solvers>

-In this section used computational solvers are defined and configured.
-Also here, the :ref:`data filters <sec-data-filters>` are set-up, as in general, they are only special kinds of solvers.
-Each XML element in this section correspond to separate solver.
-The content of such element depends strongly on particular solver, while its name and attributes are standard (although there are differences in attributes of strict computational solvers and :ref:`data filters <sec-data-filters>`).
-The details of XML content of this section is presented below.
+This section contains definitions and configuation of the computational solvers and :ref:`data filters <sec-solvers-filters>` used in the computations.
+Each such a solver is declared in the separate XML element of this section.
+The content of such element depends strongly on the particular solver, while its name and attributes are standarized (although there are differences in attributes of strict computational solvers and :ref:`data filters <sec-solvers-filters>`).
+The details of this standard representation of XML elements are presented below.

 The computational solvers are declared with an XML tag, which name is the category of the solver, e.g. *thermal*, *electrical*, *gain*, or *optical* and that has the standard set of attributes: